Besides trail work, how else can I help?

 We know your intentions are good; however, it’s not a smart idea.
-The US Forest Service requires an “Memorandum of Understanding (MOU)” signed and approved before you do any trail work in the mountains.
-MWBA has an MOU, and understands the USFS requirements and restrictions for working as a trail volunteer.
-You will fall under the aegis of the MWBA MOU when you volunteer with us.
+The US Forest Service requires a Volunteer Service Agreement signed and approved before you do any trail work in the mountains.
+MWBA has a VSA, and understands the USFS requirements and restrictions for working as a trail volunteer.
+You will fall under the aegis of the MWBA VSA when you volunteer with us.

 What is this “Trail Etiquette” I hear?
 Are there laws governing the trails?

 Trail etiquette is essential to being a responsible trail user.
 The rule of thumb is based on the Yield principle.
 Mountain bikers yield to hikers.
 Respecting hikers’ safety is essential to reducing negative perceptions of mountain bikers.
 Both mountain bikers and hikers yield to equestrians.